Vyral/base-template/_posts/2022-03-19-1907-celebrates-oklahoma.md

 “It depends on if you’re an Okie or a transplant.
 We have Okie girl stuff, but you have to identify as one to want those items.”

 **People can also make custom items here.
-Besides that, what are some special features of 1907?&nbsp;**
+Besides that, what are some special features of 1907? **

 “We’ve been here since 2013, which feels like forever ago.
 We started out with a little store and just made jewelry and bought everything else.
-I’ve always loved doodling, and in art school, everything I drew looked like doodles, and that’s turned into a business.&nbsp;
+I’ve always loved doodling, and in art school, everything I drew looked like doodles, and that’s turned into a business.

 One time I drew the Osage shield with a dreamcatcher in the background, and taking that to get printed was the coolest feeling; I took an idea, turned it into something, then turned it into items people can buy.
 I’m not selling expensive paintings—it’s everyday art all people can appreciate.
 Then I just did another and another, and my favorite part of this business is making something people can take home.
 If you like a design, you can get it on a t-shirt, cuff, or coaster.
 I love seeing the way people light up when they see something they like.”